Take the Highways You Love the Best

 Best Old West Gunfighter Town

-Take a walk down Allen and Fremont streets and discover legendary Tombstone, known internationally for its stormy and storied past.
-Walking the streets of Wyatt Earp and “Doc” Holliday and the infamous Gunfight Near the O.K.
+Discover legendary Tombstone, known internationally for its stormy and storied past, where walking the streets of Wyatt Earp and “Doc” Holliday and the infamous Gunfight Near the O.K.
 Corral is a unique step back into the Old West—a true encounter with history in “The Town Too Tough to Die.”
-Don’t miss a tour of the O.K.
-Corral, the Birdcage Theatre, Boothill Graveyard, Tombstone Courthouse State Historic Park and the Tombstone Epitaph building.

 Best Old West Art Town

 Santa Fe, NM